tmarmedaziz/open62541/README.md

 # open62541
+**Note**: This version is based on the v1.3.12 tag and has been modified to retrieve client data.

 open62541 (<http://open62541.org>) is an open source and free implementation of OPC UA (OPC Unified Architecture) written in the common subset of the C99 and C++98 languages.
 The library is usable with all major compilers and provides the necessary tools to implement dedicated OPC UA clients and servers, or to integrate OPC UA-based communication into existing applications. open62541 library is platform independent.
 All platform-specific functionality is implemented via exchangeable plugins.
 Plugin implementations are provided for the major operating systems.